z0mbiesrock/Diamond-Ore/README.md

 Tempest Mech Pad - Transform your mech into a large slow mech that fires balls of plasma.

+Lambda Ship Pad - Transform your mech into a somewhat slow ship that can teleport.

 Beelzebub Swarm Drone Factory - builds cheap fast drones that are weak but hard to hit.
 Each factory can spawn up to ten drones.

 Grenader Factory - builds grenade-firing ground units.